Set up Elasticsearch

 sudo apt-get update && sudo apt-get install elasticsearch

-The Elasticsearch password is output to your terminal.
+The Elasticsearch password is displayed in your terminal.

-4. Add the Elasticsearch password to the Helix Search configuration file in etc/config.properties file.
+4. Add the Elasticsearch password to the P4 Search configuration file in etc/config.properties file.
 The user name is elastic.

 5. To configure Elasticsearch to start automatically when the system starts, run the following commands: